40 Classic Outdoor Games for Kids: Backyard Games, Playground Games, and More

-It's hard to beat classic backyard games for kids when it comes time to entertain them during the long school-free summer months.
-From hide-and-seek to ghost in the graveyard, these outdoor games are sure to keep your crew, and whichever neighborhood kids stop by, busy for hours and away from their screens.
-Best of all, play almost all of these games listed below without spending any money.
-Let’s load up the sunscreen and head outdoors!
+It's hard to beat classic outdoor games for kids when it comes time to entertain them during the long school-free summer months, at birthday parties, or when they've spent too much time on screens.
+From hide-and-seek to ghost in the graveyard, these outdoor games are sure to keep your crew, and whichever neighborhood kids stop by, busy for hours.
+Best of all, you can play almost all of these playground and backyard games listed below without spending any money.
+Time to load up the sunscreen, head outdoors, and play!

 Divide your group into two and assign each player a number.
 Each team should have a one and a two, for example.
 Set a boundary line for each team and place your "bacon" in the middle.
 The bacon could be a ball or any toy of your choosing.
 When you call out a number, that player from each team tries to capture the bacon and get it back over to their boundary line.
 The first person to do this without being tagged wins.
 It's one of those quintessential games for kids that parents likely remember playing during PE class.

 Hide and seek is a classic outdoor game that everyone knows and loves to play it seems.
 Make the outdoor version extra fun by using trees and patio furniture for hiding places.
 One person is the seeker, counting loudly with their eyes closed until everyone finds a hiding place.
 Once the counting is finished, the seeker tries to find where everyone is hidden.

 For the game of horse, you’ll need a basketball and a hoop.
 Younger kids can play with a Little Tykes hoop or even a bucket if needed.
 The first player attempts a shot.
 Once they make it, the next player has to stand in the same place and duplicate it.
 If they miss, they accumulate the letter H. You keep going back and forth until one person gets all five letters in HORSE.
 This is a great game to play at the local basketball court, too.

 Traditional hopscotch is a timeless favorite!